Liu Bei: Early life (161–184)

 Liu Bei's father, Liu Hong, didn't live long, so Liu Bei grew up poor.
 To support themselves, he and his mother sold shoes and woven straw mats.
 Despite this, Liu Bei was full of ambition from childhood.
-In the southeast of his house, there was a mulberry tree that was very tall (11,5 meters high).
+In the southeast of his house, there was a mulberry tree that was very tall (11.5 meters high).
 When looked from far away, the tree's shade was similar to a small cart therefore people from all around the village felt that this tree was unique with some saying that the house would produce a person of nobility.
 A fortune teller named Li Ding (李定) of Zhuo stated: "This family will certainly produce an estimable man."
-When he was a kid, Liu Bei would play beneath the tree with other children from the village.
+When he was a child, Liu Bei would play beneath the tree with other children from the village.
 He would often say: "I must ride in this feather covered chariot (emperor chariot)."
 Liu Bei's uncle Zijing (子敬) thought of Liu Bei's dream as foolish and that he would bring destruction to his house.

 In 175, when he was 14, his mother sent him to study with Lu Zhi, a distinguished man and former grand administrator of Jiujiang Commandery.
 Lu Zhi was from Zhuo Commandery, the same as Liu Bei.
 One of his fellow-students was Gongsun Zan of Liaodong, with whom he became friends.
 Since Gongsun Zan was older, Liu Bei treated him as an elder brother.
 Another fellow-student was his kinsman Liu Deran (劉德然).
 Liu Deran's father, Yuanqi (元起), often gave Liu Bei material support to help him and his mother and treated him the same as his son, Liu Deran.
 Yuanqi's wife wasn't happy about this and told him: “Each has his own family.
 How can you regularly do this?”
 Yuanqi answered: “This boy is in our clan, and he is an extraordinary person.”

 The adolescent Liu Bei was said to be unenthusiastic about studying.
 However he was fond of dogs and horses; he also displayed interest in hunting, music and dressing in fine clothing.
 He enjoyed associating with braves (haoxia), and in his youth he fought and hung out with them.
 He would not manifest his anger or happiness and always showed a pleasant face in front of others.
 Liu Bei was charismatic and all the heroic youth bonded with him.

 Around this time, two very wealthy great horse merchants from Zhongshan, Zhang Shiping (張世平) and Su Shuang (蘇雙), met Liu Bei while passing through Zhuo commandery selling horses.
 They were so struck by his appearance and personality that they gifted him much money and wealth, allowing Liu Bei to assemble a large group of followers.